 As mentioned above, cucumbers are susceptible to bacterial wilt, mosaic virus, downy mildew, and powdery mildew among others.
 Follow the other recommendations listed in this article to avoid creating the conditions for a fungal outbreak.

 Use antifungal solutions to repel and treat fungal outbreaks.
 Nasturtiums, garlic, oregano, and chamomile are all antifungal and will benefit cucumbers when planted near them.
 Use their cuttings as a mulch.

 As a preventative, spray plants weekly with an antifungal essential oil mixture that includes rosemary, thyme, and other herbs.
 Spray plants early in the day to prevent fungal spores.

 Look regularly on the undersides of leaves for disease.
 If you spot something, there are a few things you can try.
 You may not be able to get rid of it completely, but you can extend the productive life of your plants.

 If your soil is acidic, baking soda can increase soil pH and reduce fungal disease at the same time.
 Dissolve 1 tsp of baking soda in 1 quart of water and spray on the tops and undersides of leaves to control powdery mildew according to The Best of Organic Gardening.

 A spray of chives or horsetail will dispel downy mildew according to Carrots Love Tomatoes.
 Horsetail contains 15-40% natural silica, which has long been used to protect against fungal diseases.
 Measure one ounce of dried herb.
 Boil one quart of water and pour it over the plant matter.
 Cool for 5 minutes, then steep it for four hours.
 Strain, then dilute the compost tea with one gallon of water.

-Alternatively, add 10 drops of horsetail extract to a 32-ounce spray bottle with warm water and shake to dissolve.
+Alternatively, add one to three scoops of horsetail powder to a 32-ounce spray bottle with warm water and shake to dissolve.
 May need to strain through cheesecloth to avoid clogging the sprayer.
 Increase the concentration if you don’t see favorable results.